 The Appeal Process

-In years when there is a notice of property tax assessment, the property taxpayer, within ninety days after the assessor mails the NOV (Notice of Valuation) notice, must give the assessor written notice of objection to one or more of the following: the fair market value, the special use value, the assessment ratio, or the property tax assessment.
+In years when there is a notice of property tax assessment, the property taxpayer, within ninety days after the Assessor mails the NOV (Notice of Valuation) notice, may give the Assessor written notice of objection to one or more of the following: the fair market value, the special use value, the assessment ratio, or the property tax assessment.

-Written appeals must be timely filed with the Assessor and cannot be filed by fax, email, or other electronic means.
+Written appeals must be timely filed with the Assessor and cannot be filed by fax.
 An appeal cannot be delivered to or filed with any other county agency or official.
 An agent cannot assume the fiduciary and other legal responsibilities including, the filing of an appeal, without proper documentation signed by the account owner.

 Step 1.
-Informal Review: An assessor will conduct an informal review of all timely-filed appeals.
+Informal Review: A licensed appraiser will conduct an informal review of all timely-filed appeals.

 Step 4.
 Administrative Law Court Division: If you are not satisfied with the decision made by the County Board of Assessment Appeals, you may appeal to the Administrative Law Judge Division within 30 days of the County Board’s written decision.